Screening and Treatment

 - Multi-sensory Treatment

-Research shows that most students will continue to struggle with reading difficulties until these two elements are used for intervention.
+Research shows that most students continue to struggle with reading difficulties until they receive two essential elements.

 Students with poor phonemic awareness show easily detectable symptoms.
-For example, they struggle with the sequence of sounds in words.
-They have trouble sounding out new words and often resort to guessing.
-They may also add, omit, and reverse sounds when reading.
+For one, they struggle with the sequence of sounds in words.
+Second, they often have trouble sounding out new words and resort to guessing.
+Third, they may add, omit, and reverse sounds when reading.

 According to the National Institute of Child Health and Human Development: